Tell me more ×

 With the Master, after Roger Delgado (the actor who played him originally) died, the writers introduced plot-lines basically saying that the Master was at the end of his 13th and final life, and was constantly seeking ways to continue his life.
 In the 1996 movie you reference, he did appear to die at the end.
 However in the new 2005 series, it was stated that during the Time War, the Time Lords brought the Master back, essentially giving him a new cycle of regenerations (although this is not explained in detail).
 Thus the potential life of the character is still long, and he's such a popular villain that if they were going to kill him off permanently, viewers would know about it.

-So the Master is one of those vilians, I kind of thought so. – Justin Apr 26 '11 at 13:17
+• So the Master is one of those vilians, I kind of thought so.
+Apr 26, 2011 at 13:17

 @Justin The Who writers do it a lot with popular villains, most notably the daleks.
 They were originally written for just the one story, then brought back with an expanded back-story.
 Then during a second doctor story they were intended to be written off permanently.
 Before being brought back in a third doctor story.
 And then having their origin story retconned in a fourth doctor story.
-Main reason for this is that in a show running for ~50 years, the writers change every few years, and new writers want to write about their favourite villains again! – Nellius Apr 26 '11 at 13:25
+Main reason for this is that in a show running for ~50 years, the writers change every few years, and new writers want to write about their favourite villains again!

-I don't know, ask somebody. – Justin Dec 17 '11 at 21:36
+I don't know, ask somebody.
+Dec 17, 2011 at 21:36

 If you look sideways at pretty much ALL of Dr Who you find narrative tricks and loopholes and trapdoors that the writers left themselves.
 Regeneration lets you have the show survive a particular actor.
 Inability cross time-streams prevents you from cheaping out and using the tardis to just go change a problem's preconditions.
-All those things became canon, but they started out as a setting for how to make a long-lived show with the constraints the early BBC was working under. – Dan Ray Mar 28 '12 at 14:48
+All those things became canon, but they started out as a setting for how to make a long-lived show with the constraints the early BBC was working under.

 It depends.

-How do you determine 'still' in a Universe where so much time travel happens?
+How do you determine 'still' in a universe where so much time travel happens?

-The Master is alive near the very end of the Universe, and I'm sure he visited the very start of the Universe (or close to it) at some point.
+The Master is alive near the very end of the universe, and I'm sure he visited the very start of the universe (or close to it) at some point.

 Even if his last incarnation is deceased, and he will make no further actions, his past incarnations still exist at every point in time they visited.

-That said, unless this has done something to prevent the Doctor from travelling in time, he could always run into a past version of the Master, interact with him, and potentially change the Master's future...which would potentially change the Doctor's past.
+That said, unless this has done something to prevent the Doctor from travelling in time, he could always run into a past version of the Master, interact with him, and potentially change the Master's future... which would potentially change the Doctor's past.

 And now I've gone cross-eyed.